rocketspops/prototype-demo/insight/01-discovery/Observation Sessions/CA-Julie_Axelrad_2013-02-27.md

 - Doesn't use the Dashboard spreadsheet because when OFA started, it was the only thing she was doing and the spreadsheet wasn't needed
 - Hasn't gone back to the spreadsheet because with the smaller load, MMS dashboard has been working really well
 - Liked it in the beginning because it allowed her to have more notes, but now that she is more familiar with her job responsibilities, she doesn't need it as much and just uses the notes field in MMS
-- Notes include:
--- How often, what day of the week, and the actual date
-- Additional notes about things that she needs to do with the client
-- Depending on the stage, CA/CM use the note (e.g. Pending v.
-Live)
-- If you put your initials by the note, it's less likely that someone will delete it
-- One field that's missing from MMS owners is the AC
-- Became more complicated when they broke out campaign ownership based on MediaMind or not (AC v.
-CA)

-- Add people in the Plan Details section of MMS
-- Because not field for AC on dashboard, they put the AC in the notes

-- Tends to have larger campaigns but a smaller number
-- Has around 15 campaigns
-- Has had up to 70
-- Depends on time of year and size of campaign

-- When at Dashboard, filters by next report date
+- When in Dashboard, filters by next report date
-- What's on schedule for me to update today
+- Looks to see what's on schedule for her to update today

-- Pain point-
+## Next report date
--- Set next report date on campaign report upload confirmation page, the format is different (xx/xx/xxxx) vs. changing the report date on the dashboard (xx/xx/xx)
+- When setting the next report date on Campaign Report Upload Confirmation page, the date format is different (mm/dd/yyyy)
--- This causes the dates to sort incorrectly
+- When setting the next report date on the Campaign Dashboard in MMS, the date format is (mm/dd/yy) -- This causes the dates to sort incorrectly (see /product-design/insight/01-discovery/Observation Sessions/Artifacts/Screenshots/MMS/next_report_date_sorting.png)
--- when you have a lot of campaigns, this is a hassle to scroll and find what you're looking for
+-- When you have a lot of campaigns, it's hassle to scroll around to find what you're looking for and make sure you aren't missing any campaigns that need to be updated

+## MMS Campaign Dashboard
+- Wishes there was more than just pacing on MMS Dashboard
+- CA's don't look at Approve/revised date
+- IO's Sent, Creative Sent, Live checkboxes are not needed in Live section -- More important in pending for the CM
+-- By the time CA gets the campaign, they know it's live -- If campaign is pending, they might still look at the boxes to see why a campaign hasn't started yet

+- Site count isn't very helpful either
-- On dashboard, it would be good to have more than just pacing -- CA-doesn't look at Approve/revised date, Site count, finds it more helpful in pending status-when she sees a new campaign on her dash it good to see once to see size, might be useful for coordinators because they have to send an email per site, so they could sort by # of sites for them to prioritize their work load
+-- Site count is be more helpful in pending status
+-- When she sees a new campaign on her dash it's good to see site count once to get an idea of campaign size
+--- But there are other factors in determine campaign size too -- Site count might be useful for coordinators
+-- They have to send an email per site
+-- Sorting by site # might help them prioritize their workload

-- Add CTR, Conversion rates is they have it
+- Add CTR, Conversion rates(when applicable) to the MMS dashboard

-- Annoying to have to pull reports to see information for (CTR, Conversion rate), Sales people might ask for it and it sucks to pull for just those metrics
+- Annoying to have to pull reports just to see CTR, Conversion rate -- Sales people ask for it and it sucks to pull for just those metrics

-- Checkboxs seem more important in pending
-- By the time CA gets the campaign, they know it's live
-- CA's check final report box when the campaign is fully update and we've talked to the client and good for billing, click the box, then finance can start working on it
+- CA's check final report box when the campaign is fully updated and they've talked to the client and it's good for billing

-- If campaign is pending, they will look at the boxes, to see why a campaign hasn't started yet
+- CA's click the box then finance can start working on it

-- Custom reports
+## Custom reports
--- Created for clients
+- Created for clients
--- Taking basic download client report for MMS and creating pivotable and other charts or graphs to highlight performance levels
+- Involves downloading basic client report from MMS and creating pivotables and other charts or graphs to highlight performance levels
--- If they want to do more than that, they have to go into MediaMind (ad server) gives you more advanced data
+- If client wants more than that, CA's have to go into MediaMind (ad server) where they can access more advanced/detailed data
-- Report should be the same per week for the advertiser
+- Each advertiser can get different reports but the report is usually the each week for the advertiser
-- Most of the legwork comes on the front end to build the report, once they are built they can save the reports format
+- Most of the legwork comes with initial build of the report
+- Once they are built they can save the reports format

 - Julie works campaign by campaign
 - Does it this way because it helps her stay organized to make sure each campaign gets each step of the process